fcvm/deepdrone/README.md

 + Cope with severe occlusions.
 + Cope with highly dynamic environments.
 + Deal with challenging lighting systems.
 Mount Headlights with color-alternating light.
++ Use this approach to correct drift of visual odometry-based approaches.

 ## Questions and Problems
 + What if next gate is not seen in picture?